lemotdesign/one-click-hugo-cms/site/content/post/termite-baiting-program-gold-coast.md

 ---
 title: Termite Baiting Program - Gold Coast
 date: 2023-10-29T23:21:10.285Z
-description: Are you considering Baiting as an option to protect your home from termites?
+description: If you're pondering over using baiting systems to shield your home from termites, you're not alone.
+It's a popular approach many homeowners consider.
+But is it the most effective method for you?
+And with a plethora of baiting systems available in the market, which one ensures maximum protection?
 image: img/basf-trelona-batiting-system.jpg
 ---
 ## What is the Best Termite Baiting Options on the Gold Coast?